foxxyz/loupedeck/README.md

 npm install loupedeck
 ```

-By default, `loupedeck` handles RGB565 (16-bit) buffers for drawing.
+By default, `loupedeck` uses RGB565 (16-bit) buffers for drawing (with small exceptions, see below).
 To enable a more pleasant API that allows for drawing using [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) callbacks, also install `canvas`:

 ```shell
 npm install canvas